xuyiqing/panelview_stata/README.md

 ### 5.3 Put each unit into different groups, then plot respectively

 To better understand the data, sometimes we want to plot the outcome based on whether the treatment status has changed during the observed time period.
-We can simply add an option `bytreatgroup`.
+We can simply add an option `bygroup`.
 The algorithm will analyze the data and automatically put each unit into different groups, e.g. (1) Always treated, (2) always in control, (3) treatment status changed.

 ```
 use turnout.dta, clear
-panelView turnout policy_edr policy_mail_in policy_motor, i(abb) t(year) type(outcome) xtitle("Year") ytitle("Turnout") by(, title("EDR Reform and Turnout")) bytreatgroup xlabel(1920 (20) 2000)
+panelView turnout policy_edr policy_mail_in policy_motor, i(abb) t(year) type(outcome) xtitle("Year") ytitle("Turnout") by(, title("EDR Reform and Turnout")) bygroup xlabel(1920 (20) 2000)
 ```

 <img src="./graph/Graph26.png">